Gromov-Witten theory of target curves and the tautological ring: Introduction

+The special case of Theorem~\ref{thm:thm} when $X = \PP^1$ was proven in \cite{FaPa05}.
+A large part of our proof will be a reduction to this special case.
+We also build on the series of articles \cite{OkPa06a, OkPa06b, OkPa06c}, which gives an effective way to calculate all relative Gromov--Witten invariant of $X$.

-If there are only even insertions, we can use a degeneration formula (see \cite{MR1938113}) to calculate the GWpf in terms of GWpfs of $\mathbb P^1$ relative to a point and by the results of \cite{MR2120989} these are also tautological.
+We now give an overview of the proof of Theorem~\ref{thm:thm}.
+If the GW-class has only even cohomology insertions, we can use the degeneration formula to calculate the GW-class in terms of GW-classes of $\PP^1$ relative to a point and by the results of \cite{FaPa05} these are also tautological.
 This will be done in Section~\ref{sec:even}.

-In the presence of odd insertions new things can happen.
-For example we might obtain odd classes in $H^*(\overline M_{g, n})$.
-Those can only be tautological if they vanish, since by definition tautological classes are algebraic.
-More generally one might obtain classes of non balanced Hodge type.

-\begin{cor} All non balanced GWpfs vanish. \end{cor} Actually we will first prove this corollary in Section~\ref{sec:unbalanced} and use it as a lemma for the proof of Theorem~\ref{thm:thm}.
+In the presence of odd insertions new phenomena can occur.
+For example we might obtain odd classes in $H^*(\Mbar_{g, n})$.
+These can only be tautological if they vanish, since by definition tautological classes are algebraic.
+More generally, one might obtain classes inside a piece $H^{i, j}(\Mbar_{g, n})$ of the Hodge diamond with $i \neq j$.
+We call such classes \emph{unbalanced}. \begin{corollary} All unbalanced GW-classes of curves vanish. \end{corollary} Actually we will first prove this corollary in Section~\ref{sec:unbalanced} and use it as an input for the proof of Theorem~\ref{thm:thm}.

-The balanced case remains.
-In Section~\ref{sec:balanced} we want to give an algorithm to calculate the GWpfs in the presence of odd cohomology in terms of GWpfs with only even insertions.
-It is a straight generalization of the algorithm given in \cite{MR2208418}.
+The remaining GW-classes are \emph{balanced}.
+In Section~\ref{sec:balanced} we will give an algorithm to calculate such GW-classes in the presence of odd cohomology in terms of GW-classes with only even insertions.
+It is a straightforward generalization of the algorithm given in \cite{OkPa06c}.

-If there are odd insertions, we cannot use a degeneration formula to reduce to the case of $\mathbb P^1$.
-Still it is possible to deform $X$ into a chain of elliptic curves to reduce to the genus 0 and genus 1 cases.
+If there are odd insertions, we cannot use a degeneration formula to reduce to the case of $\PP^1$.
+Still, it is possible to deform $X$ into a chain of elliptic curves to reduce to the genus 0 and genus 1 cases.
 This is done in Section~\ref{sec:red}.
-Therefore starting from Section~\ref{sec:rel} we will assume $X$ to be of genus one.
+Therefore, starting from Section~\ref{sec:rel}, we will assume $X$ to be of genus one.

-As in \cite{MR2208418} we will use the following properties of Gromov-Witten theory to relate GWpfs with odd insertions to those with only even insertions.